Facilitated IEP Meetings

 But, if your team feels things are going well, they may take offense at you bringing in a facilitator.

 Another item to consider is that not all facilitators are created equal.
 Like any profession, there are good ones and even great ones.
-And some who sit in a corner and do nothing for 2 hours.
+And some who sit in a corner and do nothing for two hours.
 Try networking with parents who have done this and see what their experience was.

 If you want your meeting to be facilitated, it may delay your meeting.
 The states don’t have a ton of these folks on staff, and they have to schedule and attend meetings across a large region.
 Waiting for one may mean you have to wait a few extra weeks.
 Again, just another consideration.